OpenDevicePartnership/patina-qemu/Platforms/Docs/Common/windbg-qemu-uefi-debugging.md

 ## Launching Patina QEMU UEFI with Debugging Enabled

-The patina-qemu UEFI build by default uses a pre-compiled DXE core binary from a nuget feed provided by the [patina-dxe-core-qemu](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) repository.
+The patina-qemu UEFI platform build, by default, uses a pre-compiled DXE core binary from a nuget feed provided by the [patina-dxe-core-qemu](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) repository.
 Since these binaries have debug disabled, the following steps need to be performed to enable debug and override the default.